 Summer Turkey Meatballs with Angel Hair!
-Get ready, it’s a keeper.
+I created a summer version of my chicken parmesan meatballs and you need to try it stat!!
+Get ready, it's a keeper.

 Have I ever told you guys about Italian night at our country club back in Tucson?
 Long story short, there was Italian night every Thursday at our club and we'd go on the regular because it meant my mom didn't have to cook dinner, we each got to order whatever we wanted, and someone else did the dishes.
 It was basically my favorite night of the week and every single week I'd order the exact same thing... angel hair pasta with tons of olive oil, heaps of sautéed garlic and parmesan cheese.
 That's it.
 I LOVED garlic and angel hair and anything else that came with it.
 It was my go-to for years!

 We're adding these lightened up summer turkey meatballs which I would venture to say will become a staple in your house!!
 And word to the wise - this recipe calls for ground turkey meat - I usually buy the dark meat because it packs WAY more flavor... but truth be told, you can use any ground turkey meat you prefer.
 Or ground chicken.
 Choose your own adventure 🙂 Pair this up with some crispy roasted asparagus or a butter lettuce salad and grilled peaches for dessert for a perfect meal to host friends!